Kathy Ensor: Career and Research

-As Director of the Kinder Institute Urban Data Platform from 2016–2022, Ensor investigated historical Houston flood event trends and Hurricane Harvey and on the health and housing impacts of the COVID-19 pandemic and COVID-19 vaccines.
+As director of the Kinder Institute Urban Data Platform from 2016–2022, Ensor investigated historical Houston flood event trends and Hurricane Harvey and on the health and housing impacts of the COVID-19 pandemic and COVID-19 vaccines.
 Additional studies have investigated mitigating risk and the affects climate change.

 Ensor advises on computational and statistical analysis in science and engineering as chair of the National Academy of Science, Engineering, and Medicine (NASEM) committee on Frontiers of Statistics in Science and Engineering: 2035 and Beyond.
-She is a member of the Board of Trustees for the National Science Foundation (NSF) Institute for Pure and Applied Mathematics (IPAM), a member of the Scientific Review Board for the Health Effects Institute (HEI), and serves as chair of Section U (Statistics) for the American Association for the Advancement of Science (AAAS).
+She is a member of the board of trustees for the National Science Foundation (NSF) Institute for Pure and Applied Mathematics (IPAM), a member of the scientific review board for the Health Effects Institute (HEI), and serves as chair of Section U (Statistics) for the American Association for the Advancement of Science (AAAS).

-From 2024-2025 Ensor was a Representative Director of the Criteria Committee on behalf of ASA for the Computer Science Academic Board (CSAB) – an organization within the Accreditation Board for Engineering and Technology (ABET).
-She was the 117th President of the American Statistical Association's (ASA) Board of Directors (2021–2022) and Vice President of ASA's Board of Directors from 2016–2018.
-She was a member of the National Academies of Sciences, Engineering and Medicine (NASEM) Committee on Applied and Theoretical Statistics (CATS) from 2015–2021.
+From 2024 to 2025 Ensor was a representative director of the criteria committee on behalf of ASA for the Computer Science Academic Board (CSAB) – an organization within the Accreditation Board for Engineering and Technology (ABET).
+She was the 117th president of the American Statistical Association's (ASA) board of directors (2021–2022) and vice president of ASA's board of directors from 2016 to 2018.
+She was a member of the National Academies of Sciences, Engineering and Medicine (NASEM) Committee on Applied and Theoretical Statistics (CATS) from 2015 to 2021.

 Ensor earned bachelor's and master's degrees in mathematics from Arkansas State University in 1981 and 1982.
 She completed her Ph.D. in statistics in 1986 from Texas A&M University; her dissertation, supervised by H. Joseph Newton, was Some Results in Autoregressive Modeling.
 She has been on the Rice faculty since 1987.